schultek/jaspr/apps/jaspr_pad/samples/tutorial/intro/text.md

 ## What is Jaspr?

-[Jaspr] is an experimental web framework for **Dart**, with the premise to look and feel just like Flutter while building native web-apps rendering normal html/css like **Vue** or **React**.
+[Jaspr] is a modern web framework for building websites in **Dart**, with the premise to look and feel just like Flutter while building native web-apps rendering normal html/css like **Vue** or **React**.
 It is targeted mainly at Flutter developers and Dart enthusiasts that want to build native interactive websites.
 It is made to be server-side rendering first but also supports single page applications.